-- 1. Brief the SA team prior to the start of the first race. - 2.
-Plan the position and movements of the SA Team on the Field of Play (FOP) by establishing agreed protocols. - 3.
-Be the link to the Competition Management, Call Room, (Photo) Finish Judges, Track Referee and, where appropriate, the Host Broadcaster throughout the meeting. - 4.
-Keep the competition to time by working efficiently as a team and all other parties. - 5.
-Provide appropriate duty sheets for the SA team and supervise duties.
+Will oversee duties, positioning and responsibilities of SA Team on the Field of Play (FOP) by establishing agreed protocols and will brief them prior to start of competition, providing appropriate duty sheets when required.

-- 6. Aim to be at every start and assist as required. - 7.
-Record every race start time. - 8.
-Cover for any of their team taking a break. - 9.
-Ensure any DQ'd athlete immediately leaves the area of competition by escorting the athlete from the track. - 10.
-If necessary, ensure the athlete(s) is escorted from the start area. - 11.
-Monitor the process of the Blue Card Protocol. - 12.
-Keep all papers produced such as Start Lists and produce the requested Race start times at Scottishathletics events for Timetabling (Other events might request this too).
+- Plan the position and movements of the SA Team on. - Be the link to the Competition Management, Call Room, (Photo) Finish Judges, Track Referee and, where appropriate, the Host Broadcaster throughout the meeting. - Will aim to be at every start. - Will record every race start time, aiming to keep the competition to time by working efficiently as a team and with all other officials. - Will cover for any Official taking a break. - Will step in and raise FS lane box indicators for offending athlete(s) this once race is away. - Will escort any DQ'd athlete(s) away from the race and, if necessary, ensure the athlete(s) is escorted from the start area. - Will monitor the process of the BCP. - Will assist as required and cover for any member of their team taking a break. - Will produce the requested race start times for 'Timetabling'.